top of page

 Telangana

 On 9 September 1948, India launched Operation Polo, leading to Hyderabad's surrender on 17 September.
 When India adopted its Constitution on 26 January 1950, Hyderabad State was classified as a Part B state, with a multilingual population, dominated by Telugu, Kannada, and Marathi speakers.
+The operation marked the end of princely rule, and the region was placed under military administration before being integrated into the Indian Union.
+The former princely state now faced new administrative and political challenges in adapting to the Indian federal system (Zubrzycki, 2022).

 Sri Potti Sriramulu